amirothman/darjah_kebesaran/README.md

 ## Background

 These honorific titles are awarded to denote appreciation, prestige and other reasons.
-More information about these different titles can be read in [this Wikipedia article](https://en.wikipedia.org/wiki/Malay_styles_and_titles).
+More information about these different titles can be read in these Wikipedia articles: [Malay Styles and Titles](https://en.wikipedia.org/wiki/Malay_styles_and_titles), [Orders, decorations and medals of Malaysia](https://en.wikipedia.org/wiki/Orders,_decorations,_and_medals_of_Malaysia).

 There are two main categories of honorific titles.
 Firstly, federal titles and secondly, state titles.
 Federal titles are granted by the Yang di-Pertuan Agong who is the head of state of Malaysia.
 State titles on the other hand are granted by the Ruler or Governor of the state.